 This is one of my favorite songs about anxiety that I love listening to during moments of panic.
 The lyrics in this anxiety song are quite powerful as Shawn Mendes uses imagery to describe what anxious people tend to do.
 It’s also a really positive anxiety song.
 Despite walls caving in, it’s just not in his blood to give up.
-During moments of high stress, we need to remember that we’re strong enough to handle any obstacle or emotion distress.
+During moments of high stress, we need to remember that we’re strong enough to overcome obstacles and emotional distress.
 This pick-me-up is definitely one to put on repeat when you have high levels of anxiety.

 Songs about anxiety like Katy Perry’s Only Love is about making the most of each moment while you’re here.
 It highlights that most of our time is wasted and how much energy we spend by taking things personally.
 Her solution is to apologize her mom for never calling her back, let her dad know how much she loves him in a heartfelt letter, and focusing on spreading only love.
 The lyrics “Like, Oh My God, the time I’ve wasted lost in my head” are likely the most relatable anxiety lyrics Perry could come up with.
 But by focusing on love, you can cure your anxiety for good.
 This upbeat anxiety song provides the solution of love for panic and distress.